-It is a nasty injury, and early management is key to recovery.
-You should support, rest and Ice the area for the first 24 hours, avoiding weight bearing.
+Don't panic!
+Ankle sprains often look and feel worse than they are, and early management is key to recovery.
+You should support, rest and ice the area for the first 24 hours, avoiding weight bearing.
 It is important to get the injury checked as early as possible to make sure there is not a fracture, which can happen in some cases of severe ankle sprain.
 Early mobilisation is important for good recovery so, while non weight bearing, move the foot and ankle through a pain free range to avoid the joint stiffening up.

 If I rest it, it will get better right?

-Yes it will, however the problem with ankle sprains is that, if not properly rehabilitated, the ankle may heal in a weakened state resulting in reduced proprioception or position sense, increasing the risk of a future ankle sprain.
+Yes it will, however the problem with ankle sprains is that, if not properly rehabilitated, the ankle may heal in a weakened state resulting in a loss of balance or position sense, increasing the risk of a future ankle sprain.

-A Podiatrist will guide you through the different stages of rehabilitation, advising on specific exercises to strengthen the ankle and improve proprioception, while making sure the ankle is supported and ofloaded appropriately to prevent further injury and speed up the healing process.
+At Active Podiatry we will guide you through the different stages of rehabilitation, advising on specific exercises to strengthen the ankle and restore balance, while making sure the ankle is supported and ofloaded appropriately to prevent further injury and speed up the healing process.